Koushikphy/Koushikphy/Readme.md

 * __[TeleJobReminder](https://github.com/Koushikphy/TeleJobReminder)__: A Telegram bot that keeps track of your computer jobs.
 * __[TeleSpy](https://github.com/Koushikphy/TeleSpy)__: Take Photo/Audio/Video from webcam by remotely controlling it using a Telegram bot.
 * __[TelePriceTracker](https://github.com/Koushikphy/Tele-Price-Tracker)__: A Telegram bot that keeps track of prices for your products.
-* __[System-Status-Checker](https://github.com/Koushikphy/System-Status-Checker)__: A webserver built with django to check system status of multiple PC/Workstation/Cluster in a single place.
+* __[System-Status-Checker](https://github.com/Koushikphy/System-Status-Checker)__: A webserver built with Django to check system status of multiple PC/Workstation/Cluster in a single place.
+* __[Open Image](https://github.com/Koushikphy/Open-Image)__: A Chrome/Firefox extension to open product review images in full screen
-* __[MinimalJournal](https://github.com/Koushikphy/MinimalJournal)__: A Journal/Diary App/API based on django & django-rest-framework.
+* __[MinimalJournal](https://github.com/Koushikphy/MinimalJournal)__: A Journal/Diary App/API based on Django & django-rest-framework.
-* __[COVID19-Browser-Extension](https://github.com/Koushikphy/COVID19-Browser-Extension)__: A chrome/firefox extension to quickly track the latest statistics regarding the Coronavirus disease.
+* __[COVID19-Browser-Extension](https://github.com/Koushikphy/COVID19-Browser-Extension)__: A Chrome/Firefox extension to quickly track the latest statistics regarding the Coronavirus disease.
 * __[Django-ToDo-App](https://github.com/Koushikphy/Django-ToDo-App)__: A ToDo APP and API built with Django 3 and django-rest-framework.
 * __[PESMan](https://github.com/Koushikphy/PESMan)__: A program to manage global Potential Energy Surface calculations.
 * __[ADT-Program](https://github.com/AdhikariLAB/ADT-Program)__: A Generalized Algorithm and Program for Beyond Born-Oppenheimer Equations of ‘N’ Dimensional Sub-Hilbert Space.